Credit Score vs. Ability to Repay a Loan | Check Credit Score

-A credit score is a three-digit number that lenders use to evaluate the risk of lending you money.
-It is based on your financial history and it forecasts your ability to repay debt in the future.
-If you have a high credit score, you're considered less risky of a borrower than someone with a bad credit score.
+A credit score is a number that lenders use to evaluate the risk of lending you money.
+Your credit score is based on your financial history and it forecasts your ability to repay debt in the future.
+If you have a good credit score, you're considered less risky of a borrower than someone with a bad credit score.
 Read on to learn how credit scores work, how they affect loan repayment ability and how to check and improve your credit score.

-Having a high credit score shows that you have a history of being a responsible borrower and that you can properly budget to repay your debts on time.
-With a high credit score, lenders are more likely to approve you for a loan and offer you more favorable interest rates and terms.
+Having a good credit score shows that you have a history of being a responsible borrower and that you can properly budget to repay your debts on time.
+With a good credit score, lenders are more likely to approve you for a loan and offer you more favorable interest rates and terms.

 However, your credit score is not the only factor lenders use to determine if you can earn approval for a loan or line of credit.
 The amount of the loan or line of credit you are requesting can require measures beyond your credit score to assess if you can repay the loan.
 Here's how lenders use other factors to figure out if a loan is right for you.

-While most lenders will look at your credit score when deciding whether or not to approve you for a loan, they'll also consider five other factors including:
+While many lenders will look at your credit score when deciding whether or not to approve you for a loan, they'll also consider other factors including:

 As reflected through your credit report, your credit history shows lenders how you have made or not made on-time payments towards your credit accounts — through credit cards, loans, or other regular bills.
 A positive credit history shows lenders that you have paid back your debts on time and increases their chances of approving you for new credit.
 Most credit histories will look back at your past seven years of credit use.

 Many lenders will want to know what the loan will be used for, to understand the purpose of the loan — especially as the conditions for an auto loan will be very different than the conditions of a home loan.
 If you have a long and stable employment history, a long-term loan of ten years or more will seem reasonable to a lender, but if you have a history of changing employers, a lender may find it risky to offer you a loan that must be repaid over a longer time period.